Whale oil: Applications

 The main use of whale oil was for illumination and machine lubrication.
 Cheaper alternatives to whale oil existed, but were inferior in performance and cleanliness of burn.
 As a result, whale oil dominated the world for both uses.
 This in turn further fueled the Industrial Revolution, in the United States, in Britain, and continental Europe.

-As demand for whale oil increased at the end of the 18th century, the whaling industry expanded until its peak around the 1820s.
+In the United States, as demand for whale oil increased at the end of the 18th century, the whaling industry expanded until its peak around the 1860s, when piped coal-gas networks began to provide an alternative lighting fuel in urban areas.
 Due to dwindling whale populations causing higher voyage costs, as well as taxation, the market changed rapidly in the 1860s after the discovery of mineral oils and expansion of chemical refineries to produce kerosene and lubricants.
-By 1870, kerosene became the dominant illumination fuel and the whaling industry was in decline.
+By 1870, kerosene became the dominant illumination fuel and the US whaling industry was in decline.

-The use of whale oil had a steady decline starting in the late 19th century due to the development of superior alternatives, and later, the passing of environmental laws.
+Steam power allowed the acceleration of whaling in the 1900s, with the United Kingdom and then Norway becoming the dominant whaling nations.

 In 1986, the International Whaling Commission declared a moratorium on commercial whaling, which has all but eliminated the use of whale oil today.
 Aboriginal whaling, part of the subsistence economy, is still permitted.
 Groups such as the Inuit of North America are granted special whaling rights, integral to their culture, and they still use whale oil as a food and as lamp oil in the ceremonial qulliq.
+A small amount of commercial whaling still occurs.

 Whale oil was used as a cheap illuminant, though it gave off a strong odor when burnt and was not very popular.
 It was replaced in the late 19th century by cheaper, more efficient, and longer-lasting kerosene.
-Burning fluid known as camphine was the dominant replacement for whale oil until the arrival of kerosene.
+Burning fluid and camphine were the dominant replacements for whale oil until the arrival of kerosene.

-In the United States, whale oil was used in cars as a constituent of automatic transmission fluid until it was banned by the Endangered Species Act of 1973.
-It was also a major component of hydraulic fluid in tractors (like the ubiquitous JDM Type 303 Special Hydraulic Fluid) until its withdrawal in 1974.

 In the United Kingdom, whale oil was used in toolmaking machinery as a high-quality lubricant.

 After the invention of hydrogenation in the early 20th century, whale oil was used to make margarine, a practice that has since been discontinued.
 Whale oil in margarine has been replaced by vegetable oil.

 Whale oil was used to make soap.
 Until the invention of hydrogenation, it was used only in industrial-grade cleansers, because its foul smell and tendency to discolor made it unsuitable for cosmetic soap.

 Whale oil was widely used in the First World War as a preventive measure against trench foot.
 An infantry battalion of the British Army during World War I on the Western Front could be expected to use 10 impgal of whale oil a day.
 The oil was rubbed directly onto bare feet in order to protect them from the effects of immersion.